cwchentw/lightweight-cms/content/sample/gone-with-the-wind/part-one/chapter-one.md

 ---
-title: Chapter 1 of Gone with Wind
+title: Chapter 1 of Gone with the Wind
 author: Margaret Mitchell
 weight: 1
 ---